joschuck/matrix-webcam/README.md

     $ python -m pip install .
     $ matrix-webcam

-## Can I change the size or resolution

-Yes!
-Just add the desired width and height in characters to the command, i.e.

-    $ python main.py 120 30

 ## Can I use this for Teams/Zoom/Skype etc.?

 Yes!
 You can for example use [OBS Studio](https://obsproject.com/) together with the [Virtual webcam plugin](https://github.com/Fenrirthviti/obs-virtual-cam/releases).